rctrj/growwapi-go/README.md

 ### Growwapi-go

-Unofficial go wrapper for [Groww APIs](https://groww.in/trade-api/docs/curl)
+Unofficial go wrapper for [Groww APIs](https://groww.in/trade-api/docs/curl).
+The documentation is directly picked from the API docs

 Features:
 - Strongly typed golang structs